SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 `42 === 50` will evaluate to `false`.
 You can also check this out by logging the expression `42 === 50` in the Node REPL.

-Using a comparison operator will always return a `boolean` value.
+A comparison operator always returns a `boolean` value.

 ### `checkIsTrue`

 Let's pretend that we have created a function `checkIsTrue` that checks if an **expression** evaluates to `true` or `false`.
-For the time being, you don't need to know how the function is implemented - you will only need to understand what the function does.
+For the time being, you don't need to know how the function works - you will only need to understand what the function does.

 For example,